Javier-Sinuka/TP_CONCURRENTE_2025_DL/README.md

 ## Introduction
 Petri Net Simulator is a concurrent, configurable simulation framework written in Java.
 It provides a robust environment for modeling, simulating, and analyzing systems with concurrent and parallel processes using Petri Nets.

 The project emphasizes a clean separation of concerns, with a core Petri Net engine, a monitor-based synchronization layer for handling concurrency, and a pluggable policy system for defining transition firing logic in case of conflicts.
-The entire simulation, including the net's structure, timing, and threading model, is defined through external JSON configuration files.
+The entire simulation, including the net's structure, timing, and threading model, is defined through external YAML configuration files.
 Additionally, it features a static analysis toolkit to compute and report on structural properties of the net.

 ## Features
-- **JSON Configuration**: Dynamically configure the entire Petri Net, including its structure (places, transitions, incidence matrix), initial state, transition timings, and threading model from a single JSON file.
+- **YAML Configuration**: Dynamically configure the entire Petri Net, including its structure (places, transitions, incidence matrix), initial state, transition timings, and threading model from a single YAML file.
 - **Analysis Tools**: A built-in static analyzer computes key structural properties of the Petri net, including:
     - **P-Invariants (Place Invariants)**: Identifies sets of places where the weighted sum of tokens remains constant, crucial for verifying conservation properties.
     - **T-Invariants (Transition Invariants)**: Finds sequences of transition firings that restore the net to a previous state, useful for detecting cycles and verifying liveness.